 ONIX uses XML for a number of reasons:

 A single ONIX message may contain data about multiple books.

 The international book industry has made ONIX the accepted means for transferring data between trading partners.
-Major online booksellers, such as Amazon, BN.com and Borders have adopted ONIX.
+Major online booksellers, such as Amazon, BN.com, and Borders have adopted ONIX.
 Major wholesalers and catalog publishers, such as Ingram and R.R.
-Bowker, have also adopted the ONIX.
+Bowker, have also adopted ONIX.
 Wider industry acceptance will lead to increased efficiencies in the transfer of book data, which will ultimately benefit book sales.
-Future issues to be addressed include adding standards for electronic books, video and incorporating concepts of digital rights.
+Future issues to be addressed include adding standards for electronic books, video, and incorporating concepts of digital rights.
 In addition, processes for certifying that transmitted data is valid and correct are being developed.
 ONIX will continue to evolve as needs are identified.